gcpearse/gcpearse/README.md

 A construction management tool written in TypeScript with React and Redux Toolkit.

-For this project I have paired up with a former course mate who has written the back end in C#.

 ### 💻 Tech stack:

 TypeScript | JavaScript | Node.js | React | Redux Toolkit | SQL (PostgreSQL) | HTML | CSS